Colt/ng-curriculum/10-custom-filters.md

   });
 ```

-**EXERCISE: Fix our `kebab` filter so that it doesn't break when you pass it a non-number input.
+**EXERCISE: Fix our `kebab` filter so that it doesn't break when you pass it a number input.
 It should just return the unaltered input.**

 **EXERCISE: Write a `camel` filter which will take EITHER a snake_cased or kebab-cased string and convert it to camelCase.
 So `{{"hello-world" | camel}}` should display "helloWorld", and `{{"hello_world" | camel}}` should also display "helloWorld"**